Commonly Asked Questions About Wage and Hour Laws

 Whether or not an employee is eligible for overtime pay depends on their position.
 When they sign their contract, they should be told if they are exempt or non-exempt.
 An exempt employee is not eligible for overtime, and a non-exempt employee is eligible for overtime when they work over 40 hours in one week and on some federal holidays.

-If you have not been paid overtime and you are a non-exempt employee, you have a case for an unpaid overtime lawyer Los Angeles.
+If you have not been paid overtime and you are a non-exempt employee, you have a case for an employment lawyer in Los Angeles.

 How much overtime should I get?